stackcache/vebug/CONTRIBUTING.md

 - Please [follow our established coding conventions](https://github.com/keystonejs/keystone/wiki/Coding-Standards) (with regards to formatting, etc)
 - All new features and changes need documentation.
+- Create a PR into the `master` branch